 Before Allison and I head off on our annual holiday break (we return Jan.
 6) I wanted to look back at the most popular Atticmag posts for this year.
 For that metric I used pin-love — between 500 and 5000 pins.
 Topping the list is Custom Kitchen Cabinet Ideas 2 [above] which focused on special features that give added value to a kitchen.
 The other twelve should also provide good browsing — click on the link or the photo to see the post.
 These standouts indicate a strong emphasis on practicality and making our homes more functional and comfortable.… Continue Reading

 Tag Archives | childrens rooms

-It’s hard to believe our first grandchild recently turned one.
-He’s growing out of his gender-neutral nursery by the minute, so DD2 and I have started a folder of possible “big boy” beds, with this clever built in bed among them.
+It’s hard to believe our first grandchild recently had his first birthday.
+He’s growing out of his gender-neutral nursery by the minute, so my daughter and I started a folder of possible “big boy” beds, with this clever built in bed among them.
 While neither of us have a slanted ceiling to work with (Gigi’s house needs a big boy bed too), this one strikes my fancy.
-It’s enclosed, for the most part, like a toddler bed.
-But unlike regular toddler beds, it would keep the area darker – better suited for sleeping past sunrise.
-DD2 will love that.
-The cabin doorway has a curtain that can be closed for an even more cocoon effect. … Continue Reading
+It’s enclosed, for the most part, like a toddler bed but unlike regular toddler beds, it keeps the sleeping area dark, which may be suited for sleeping past sunrise.… Continue Reading

 Decorating a bedroom for a boy can be a little daunting when you don’t want to fall into the current trend or end up with a themed room.
 But a personal space that grows from toddler to teen can be easily achieved.
 With a few tweaks of bedding, floor coverings and artwork these three examples could easily go from nursery to the college years.
 Horizontal stripes are often used in nurseries for a fresh and playful look.
 In this shared bedroom, the hand painted wall design is repeated in the pillow shams and headboards. … Continue Reading